- How to Read a Map & Signage

 such as Thomas Brothers California, DeLorme or Benchmark cover the entire state!
 Your best bet for super detailed coverage is still the area BLM map or Forest Service NFS USDA maps.

-Tom Harrison Maps are some of the best maps out there & they are tear-resistant plus waterproof, so they'll last.
+Tom Harrison Maps are some of the best maps available & they are tear-resistant plus waterproof, so they'll last.

 Planning your road trip & what route you will take before